nordic-institute/X-Road-development/DEVELOPMENT_MODEL.md

 ## 3 Change Management

-The Product Roadmap is a plan that outlines the flow of new business features needed to satisfy the needs of the NIIS members.
-The roadmap helps reach a consensus about future developments and it provides a framework to help plan and coordinate upcoming releases.
-The X-Road roadmap takes into consideration scoped functionality and X-Road production compatibility.
+The **Product Roadmap** is a plan that outlines the flow of new business features needed to satisfy the needs of the NIIS members.
+The Product Roadmap helps reach a consensus about future developments and it provides a framework to help plan and coordinate upcoming releases.
+The Product Roadmap takes into consideration scoped functionality and X-Road production compatibility.
 Changes to the Product Roadmap are approved by the Advisory Board.